 After 2/16/19, as a result of the court ruling and the subsequent federal guidance, transportation conformity for the 1997 NAAQS - intended as an "anti-backsliding" measure - now applies to both of Massachusetts' orphan areas.
-Therefore, this conformity determination is being made for the 1997 ozone NAAQS on the Cape Cod FFY 2021-2025 Transportation Improvement Program and 2020-2040 Regional Transportation Plan.
+Therefore, a conformity determination was made for the 1997 ozone NAAQS on the 2020-2040 Regional Transportation Plans.
+This conformity determination was finalized in July 2019 following each MPO's previous endorsement of their regional transportation plan, and approved by the Massachusetts Divisions of FHWA and FTA on October 15, 2019.
+This conformity determination continues to be valid for the Cape Cod FFY 2022-2026 Transportation Improvement Program, and Massachusetts' FFY 2022-2026 STIP, as each is developed from the conforming 2020-2040 Regional Transportation Plans.